 - Click Product Catalog > Plans > + Create Plan.

-- In the Create a New Plan page, if you have enabled and created product families in your Chargebee site, click the Product Family dropdown and select the product family to which you want to associate the plan.
+- In the Create a New Plan page, click the Product Family dropdown and select the product family to which you want to associate the plan.

 - Specify an Internal Name for the plan that helps you to identify the plan internally.
 It is the name used to refer to the plan on your Chargebee site.

 - You can add a Description to include additional details about the plan.